The Moon as a possible source for Earth's co-orbital bodies: Introduction

 In the context of the planar circular restricted 3-body problem there are the well known Lagrangian equilibrium points ($L_i$, $i=1, \ldots, 5$).
 The triangular points, $L_4$ and $L_5$ can be stable depending on the mass ratio of the two massive bodies \citep{Gascheau-1843}.
 When stable, the system can show libration regions along the orbit of the secondary body, whose trajectories will be under the 1:1 mean motion resonant effect.

 There are several distinct solutions for this co-orbital motion, including the tadpole and the horseshoe orbits \citep{Murray-Dermott-1999, Namouni-Christou-Murray-1999}.
 Within the class of co-orbital motions there are also the retrograde or quasi-satellite orbits.
 These trajectories are similar to that of satellites, but lie far out of the Hill sphere of the secondary body, and they are unstable in the inner Solar System.
 Compound co-orbital trajectories, including one or more of these classes of motion, with transitions between classes along the time are also possible \citep{Wiegert-etal-1997}.
 In general, the quasi-satellite behaviour occurs as a compound class of motion with the horseshoe motion.
+Theoretical studies by \citet{Christou-Georgakarakos-2021} have demonstrated that deep Earth co-orbitals can survive for extended periods under specific dynamical conditions.

 The number of discovered bodies in co-orbital motion with respect to the Earth has significantly increased in the last decades.
 At the moment, five bodies are known to be in quasi-satellite motion \citep{Chodas-2016, Fuente-Marcos-2016}, two in tadpole motion \citep{Connors-etal-2011, Santana-Ros-etal-2022} and eight in horseshoe or compound horseshoe/quasi-satellite motion \citep{Connors-etal-2002, Brasser-etal-2004, Christou-Asher-2011}, as listed in Table \ref{table: infos}.